balayette/saphIR-project/compiler/README.md

 # Compiler

-A frontend for a simple language, and an IR with amd64 and aarch64 backends.
+A frontend for a simple language, which targets saphIR

-## amd64 backend

-* SystemV ABI
-* Supports stack protectors
-* Position independant code

-## aarch64 backend

-* ARM64 ABI
-* Position independant code

-## IR features

-* Typed IR
-* Liveness analysis
-* Graph coloring register allocation
-* Machine independant optimization passes
-* Machine independant obfuscation passes

 ## Example